 On successful completion of this subject, students should be able to:

-- Communicate designs or design concepts and research at a professional level.
+3.Effectively communicate design concepts and research at a professional manner to diverse audiences.

 The following table summarises the standard assessment tasks for this subject.
 Please note this is a guide only.
 Assessment tasks are regularly updated, where there is a difference your Learning Guide takes precedence.

 |Drawings and/or models and 8 mins presentation

 Parramatta City - Macquarie St

 Subject Contact Aso Haji Rasouli Opens in new window